 5.1 The system operator must determine available hydro storage, contingent hydro storage and inflows using reasonably reliable information that is known to the system operator.

 5.1A The system operator may include any other lake in its determination of available hydro storage, contingent hydro storage and inflows for the South Island or New Zealand, in addition to those lakes named in paragraphs (a) and (b) of the definition of available hydro storage and inflows, if material and reasonably reliable information about the controllable and available hydro storage from that lake becomes known to the system operator.
-The system operator must make publicly available any decision it makes to include a lake under this clause.
+The system operator must publish any decision it makes to include a lake under this clause.

 5.2 Revoked

-5.3 The system operator must make publicly available the inputs and assumptions it has used to determine available hydro storage and contingent hydro storage.
+5.3 The system operator must publish the inputs and assumptions it has used to determine available hydro storage and contingent hydro storage.

 6. Determining the electricity risk curves

-6.0 The system operator must determine and make publicly available the electricity risk curves for the next calendar year on or before 30 April of the current calendar year.
+6.0 The system operator must determine and publish the electricity risk curves for the next calendar year on or before 30 April of the current calendar year.

 6.1 The electricity risk curves must—